-1.2 Use of the guide
+1.2 Use of the guidelines

-This guide has been prepared to support planning at the local level in the Wellington region.

-It has been developed in a format that allows it to be used in two ways:
+These guidelines have been prepared to support planning at the local level in the Wellington region and were developed to be used in a number of ways:

 - 1. As a reference document and an exemplar of good practice for Debris Disposal planning. - 2.
 As a set of tools that can be utilised to prepare local authorities in the Wellington region for debris disposal following a major earthquake.